 - 1. How the club intends to ensure that spectators maintain social distancing whilst at the ground (on arrival, during and after the match and on departure).
-Clubs may wish to consider: - a. marking queues with tape on the floor at 2m intervals wherever possible, but a minimum of 1m+ if not (i.e. at turnstiles and takeaway food areas); - b. markings for spectator standing; - c. reducing the availability of seats within covered accommodation; - d. crowd management processes, i.e. barriers at pinch points and/or introducing a one way flow within the ground; and - e. advance purchase ticket schemes, allowing clubs to manage walk ups. - 2.
+Clubs may wish to consider: - marking queues with tape on the floor at 2m intervals wherever possible, but a minimum of 1m+ if not (i.e. at turnstiles and takeaway food areas); - b. markings for spectator standing; - c. reducing the availability of seats within covered accommodation; - d. crowd management processes, i.e. barriers at pinch points and/or introducing a one way flow within the ground; and - e. advance purchase ticket schemes, allowing clubs to manage walk ups. - 2.
 How the club intends to maintain appropriate hygiene in spectator areas, including toilets, entrances and exits. - 3.
 How the club intends to inform clubs of any new policies or procedures which will be in place.
-Clubs may wish to consider signage and use their communication channels to encourage spectators to follow the guidance. - 4.
-Whether the club wishes to implement any COVID-19 screening measures for spectators attending fixtures.
-If so, what are these measures and how will they be implemented.
+Clubs may wish to consider signage and use their communication channels to encourage spectators to follow the guidance. - Whether the club wishes to implement any Covid-19 screening measures for spectators attending fixtures.
+If so, what are these measures and how will they be implemented. - 5.
+Whether the club intends to amend its usual refreshment facilities for spectators. - 6.
+What medical provisions the club has in place if spectators fall ill and how this can be provided in accordance with current government guidance.